Forensic Gait Analysis and Forensic Gait Comparison

 Brief History of the Use of Gait in United States Courts

-Analysis and comparison of the way a criminal walks (or runs) may be used to help rule in or rule out suspects, and investigators in the United States (or elsewhere) should feel free to request Dr. Nirenberg’s expert advice on how to best obtain surveillance video of suspects in criminal matters (ideally, prior to making an arrest).
+Forensic gait analysis and comparison of the way a criminal walks (or runs) on video (CCTV) may be used to help rule in or rule out suspects, and investigators in the United States (or elsewhere) should feel free to request Dr. Nirenberg’s expert advice on how to best obtain surveillance video of suspects in criminal matters (ideally, prior to making an arrest).

-If you have a civil or criminal case in the USA (or elsewhere) in which the way the person in questions walks – their gait – may be relevant, feel free to call or e-mail Dr. Nirenberg at (219)663-2273 or firstname.lastname@example.org.
+If you have a civil or criminal case in the USA (or elsewhere) in which the way the person in question walks – their gait – may be relevant, feel free to call or e-mail Dr. Nirenberg to discuss how forensic gait analysis or comparison may assist your case.
+Dr. Nirenberg can be reached at (219)663-2273 or firstname.lastname@example.org.